davihdsantos/simulation/README.md

 ## Overview

-The basic idea is to create a machine learning pipeline that can be optimize to increase motor mixing performance.
+The basic idea is to create a machine learning pipeline that can be optimized to increase motor mixing performance.

 The legacy PX4 motor mixing uses a set of geometric information from the multicopter frame to calculate the appropriate thrust of each actuator (motor + propeller) that applies a certain desired force/torque in the multicopter frame, given by the control pipeline.
 Then, this actuator thrust is converted to a Normalized Actuator Command (NAC) in the interval [-1, 1] using a simple model.
 This command is then sent to the output_drivers (PWM, UAVCAN, etc..).